Switzerland’s Jungfrau Region: Best of the Alps

 Rick: So, actually, this gun works?

 Fritz: This gun works.

-Rick: Now, children could have grown up outside these doors and not known this gun was sitting here?
+Rick: Now, children could have grown up outside these doors and not known there was a gun was sitting here?

 Fritz: Not only children.
-Generations were not aware what was in these buildings.
+Generations were not aware what was actually inside these buildings.

-Rick: So, Fritz, from headquarters they would tell them what coordinates to set the gun on?
+Rick: So, Fritz, from headquarters they would tell them what coordinates to set this on?